Loren Eiseley - Essayist, Philosopher, Literary Naturalist

 "The Innocent Assassins" as depicted in an original 2007 oil painting by artist Jan Vriessen (recommended by Dr. Kirk Johnson, Denver Museum of Nature & Science).
 Concept for oil painting, posters and postcards by: Ray Boice of the Fossil Freeway (member LES, Gering, Nebraska)

 Although Loren Eiseley is best known for his prose, he also wrote several volumes of poetry.
-Perhaps his best known poem is The Innocent Assassins, found in a book by the same name.
+Perhaps his best known poem is The Innocent Assassins [PDF], found in a book by the same name.
 The poem relates to an experience of Eiseley when he was part of the Nebraska State Museum bone hunting team on a dig in the Wildcat Ridge area near Bayard, Nebraska in 1932.

 The famous fossil discovered by Eiseley and others on this dig, is of the skull of a sabertooth cat, whose fang is locked in the leg of another sabertooth.
 It is all that remains of a 25 million year old cat fight!
 Today, the fossil can be seen at the Nebraska State Museum, and a postcard of the fossil is sold at the museum.
 The postcard is from a photograph from The Cellars of Time by the NEBRASKAland Magazine.